skduong/protds/README.md

 # protds
-Test code for visualizing protein structures and binding sites.
+Test code for analyzing protein structures and binding sites.